Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 If users click on an item they can view further details and select to add the item to the shopping cart.

 ### Product review
-Users can view the reviews left by other users, if logged in then the user can leave a review on a product.
+Users can view the reviews on products left by other users, if logged in then the user can leave a review on a product.
 <img src="media/log_in_review.png">
 <img src="media/add_review.png">